MrEbbinghaus/fulcro-material-ui-wrapper/README.md

 This repo is far from complete.
 I use it for my own projects and usually only add what I need myself.
 Feel free to open an issue or merge request, when you are interested in extending it.

+[This project](https://github.com/hhucn/decide3) uses this bindings nearly everywhere.
-This repo makes heavy use of this lib: https://github.com/hhucn/decide3 Have a look until I want to write a better doc.
+Have a look at it until I want to write some doc.